nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 - Commission the lighting-app on the i.MX controller
 - Control the lighting-app on the i.MX controller

+<a name="setup-otbr-on-imx-mpu-platform"></a>

 ### Setup OTBR on i.MX MPU platform

 To set up OTBR on the i.MX MPU platform, you need to do three steps:

-step1.
+Step 1.
 Save the Wi-Fi SSID and password to a file.

     $ wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf

-Step2.
+Step 2.
 Connecting to the Wi-Fi AP, Enabling BT, and Setting Up OTBR on the i.MX MPU Platform.

-#### For i.MX93 FRDM / i.MX93 EVK / i.MX95 15x15 EVK + IW612 and i.MX91 EVK / i.MX91 QSB / i.MX91 FRDM + IW610 platform:
+#### For i.MX 93 FRDM / i.MX 93 EVK / i.MX 95 15x15 EVK + IW612 and i.MX 91 EVK / i.MX 91 QSB / i.MX 91 FRDM + IW610 platform:

-For i.MX93 FRDM, it is essential to modify the fdtfile for it to work properly.
-You should enter uboot mode and run follow commands to set the fdtfile, save fdtfile setting, and boot the board.
+For i.MX 93 FRDM, it is essential to modify the fdtfile for it to work properly.
+Enter u-Boot mode and run the following commands to set the fdtfile, save fdtfile setting, and boot the board.

         u-boot=> print fdtfile
         fdtfile=imx93-11x11-evk-ffu_gpio_irq.dtb